Azure/azure-signalr/docs/diagnostic-logs.md

 * **collect all**: collect logs in all connections
 * **collect partially**: collect logs in some specific connections

-> To distinguish the connections between those collect logs and those don't collect logs, SignalR service will treat some client as diagnotic client based on the diagnostic client configurations of server and client, in which the diagnostic logs always get collected, while the others don't.
+> To distinguish the connections between those collect logs and those don't collect logs, SignalR service will treat some client as diagnostic client based on the diagnostic client configurations of server and client, in which the diagnostic logs always get collected, while the others don't.
 For more details, see [collect partially section](#collect-partially).

 #### Collect all